 3GPP Access Network Discovery and Selection Function (ANDSF): An entity within a 3GPP Evolved Packet Core (EPC) of the system architecture evolution (SAE), for 3GPP compliant mobile networks.
 The purpose of the ANDSF is to assist user equipment (UE) to discover non-3GPP access networks, such as Wi-Fi, that can be used for data communications in addition to 3GPP access networks, such as HSPA or LTE, and to provide the UE with rules policing the connection to these networks.

-Application: A software program or process that causes a computing device to perform useful tasks beyond the running of the computing device itself.

-[Wikipedia]: Application software is all the computer software that causes a computer to perform useful tasks (compare with Computer viruses) beyond the running of the computer itself.
-A specific instance of such software is called a software application, application or app.
+[Wikipedia]: Application: is all the software that causes a device to perform a particular useful task beyond the running of the device itself.

 Bonjour:

-(1) [Wikipedia]:Apple’s implementation of Zero configuration networking (Zeroconf), a group of technologies that includes service discovery, address assignment, and hostname resolution.
+(1) [Wikipedia]: A popular implementation of Zero configuration networking (Zeroconf), a group of technologies that includes service discovery, address assignment, and hostname resolution.
 Bonjour locates devices such as printers, other computers, and the services that those devices offer on a local network using multicast Domain Name System (mDNS) service records.

-(2) [Apple.com] Bonjour, also known as zero-configuration networking, enables automatic discovery of devices and services on a local network using industry standard IP protocols.
-Bonjour makes it easy to discover, publish, and resolve network services with a sophisticated, yet easy-to-use, programming interface that is accessible from Cocoa, Ruby, Python, and other languages.

-Proximity: The quality or state of being within the reception range of radio frequency (RF) signal.
+Proximity: Nearness in space, within the reception range of a radio frequency (RF) signal.

-Oxford Dictionary definition:- (noun) :

-nearness in space, time, or relationship:

-Example: do not operate microphones in close proximity to television sets

-Macmillan Dictionary

-how near something is to another thing, especially in distance or time

-examples:

-proximity to: the town's proximity to the mountains

-in close proximity: All of my family live in close proximity.

-(1) Service: A software process that provides functionality to other Services or Applications.

-(2) Service: An independently operable component of a peer unit that processes requests and associated data from clients in other peer units (peer services).
+Service: An independently operable component of a peer unit that processes requests and associated data from clients in other peer units (peer services).
+Or an action or response initiated by a process (i.e., a server) at the request of some other process (i.e., a client) (peer and client services).

-- IEEE Std 1394.3â¢-2003 IEEE Standard for a High Performance Serial Bus Peer-to-Peer Data Transport Protocol (PPDT): Definitions More Info

-(3) Service: An action or response initiated by a process (i.e., a server) at the request of some other process (i.e., a client) (client services)

-- IEEE Std 1232.2-1998 IEEE Trial-Use Standard for Artificial Intelligence Exchange and Service Tie to All Test Environments (AI-ESTATE): Service Specification: Definitions More Info

 Service Discovery: The process of finding services that match the requirements of the service requestor.

 (1) Procedures for querying and browsing for services offered by or through another device.